Interesting & Fun Facts About Solar Power

 Here are some fun facts about solar energy:

-- More than 10,000 homes in the United States are powered
+more than a million homes in the United States are project to have

 - There is enough sunlight that falls on the Earth's surface